 Academic and Clinical Reviews.
-Students are reviewed formally and informally at least once each year.
+Students are formally reviewed at least once each year.
 All students are required to consent to academic and clinical reviews of their performance by faculty and/or appropriate clinical supervisors.
 The policy and procedures used for these reviews are detailed in the Psychology Student Handbook.

 Transfer of Credit.
 Students who have completed graduate work in psychology at other institutions and desire a reduction in the number of psychology credit hours required to fulfill Fuller's degree requirements should contact the coordinator of academic affairs after admission.
 Approval of the student's advisor, the instructor of the parallel Fuller course, and the department chair is required.
-Only courses taken for a letter grade will qualify for transfer.
+Only courses taken for a letter grade in which a grade of B or higher was earned will qualify for transfer.
 Transfer of credit does not necessarily mean that a course requirement will be waived, and waiver of a course requirement does not necessarily mean that graduate credits are being transferred.

 Students who have completed graduate work in theology and desire a reduction in the number of theology credit hours required to earn a Fuller degree should contact the Academic Advising Office.
-The time limit for all master's degrees in the School of Theology has been set at ten years.
+The time limit for all master's degrees in the School of Theology has been set at 10 years.
 This includes all credit earned elsewhere and applied to the degree, as well as all credit earned at Fuller.
-Where the combined period represented by transfer credit and Fuller courses to be applied to a theology degree exceeds ten years, it is subject to the approval of the Master's Academic Affairs Committee.
+Where the combined period represented by transfer credit and Fuller courses to be applied to a theology degree exceeds 10 years, it is subject to the approval of the Master's Academic Affairs Committee.

-A minimum of four years is required for PsyD students to complete the program, and five years for PhD students.
-Students entering with graduate-level course work in theology and/or psychology must have a minimum of 48 units of transferable credit to qualify to apply for advanced standing, which involves "collapsing" the third and fourth years of the program.
+The PsyD requires five years of full-time study.
+The PhD degree requires six years of full-time study.
+These timelines may be compressed by one year for students entering with graduate-level course work in theology and/or psychology.
+A minimum of 48 units of transferable credit is required to qualify to apply for advanced standing, which involves "collapsing" the third and fourth years of the program.
 Students with limited clinical psychology course work in the 48 transferable units may be asked to complete certain clinical courses in order to be allowed to collapse the third and fourth years of the program.
 Application for this advanced standing takes place in the second year, and is subject to faculty approval.